 After white, black and grey, blue is the UK’s fourth most popular car colour and makes up 15% of the market.
 That’s quite an all-encompassing statistic though, considering blue covers anything from the sky, to hues that have an almost black-like quality.

 Mercedes’ Brilliant Blue is somewhere in between the two really, although as the configurator attests, it’s a rich colour that gives the C-Class a stately look.
 If you’re after a more understated look, then Cavansite Blue (bottom one), might be your thing.

 Hyacinth Red is one of the brighter options available for the C-Class and is one of its Designo exclusive shades.
-Ferrari may refer to the colour as “resale red”, for executive cars like this (in fact anything bar Ferraris really), it’ll likely suffer from lower residuals than silvers or whites.
+Ferrari may refer to the colour as “resale red”, but for executive cars like this (in fact anything bar Ferraris really) it’ll likely suffer from lower residuals than silvers or whites.